-- Core or Priority Habitat as defined by the Massachusetts Natural Heritage and Endangered Species Program, or - Critical, Intact Source, or Minimally Disturbed Source Habitat as defined in the Island Plan.
+- (i) Core or Priority Habitat as defined by the Massachusetts Natural Heritage and Endangered Species Program; or - (ii) Critical, Intact Source, or Minimally Disturbed Source Habitat as defined in the Island Plan.
+(See attached map.)

-Storage - Active (included in floor space calculation): Any storage other than passive storage.
+Storage - Active (included in Floor Area calculation): Any storage other than Passive Storage.
 For example, this could include commercial storage spaces for rent; storage facilities for equipment other than in basements or attics, stock rooms, outdoor storage of equipment, storage in containers, vehicles or trailers for more than 30 days other than temporary on-site storage during construction.
 (This type of storage may contribute directly or indirectly to traffic, parking, septage, visual, or other impacts commonly associated with commercial use.)

-Storage - Passive (exempt from floor space calculation): Any storage of supplies, equipment, materials or goods not actively used in connection with the principal or accessory use, such as out-of-season goods not currently offered to the public for sale.
+Storage - Passive (excluded from Floor Area calculation): Any storage of supplies, equipment, materials or goods not actively used in connection with the principal or accessory use, such as out-of-season goods not currently offered to the public for sale.

-Substantial Change: A change to an approved plan that would alter the characteristics (such as scale, massing, footprint, appearance, materials, impact on abutters and streetscape, occupancy, use, etc...) of a project to a degree that would require re-investigation to prove and insure compliance.
+Substantial Change: A change to an approved plan that would alter the characteristics of a project (such as scale, massing, footprint, appearance, materials, impact on abutters and streetscape, occupancy, use, etc).

-Topographic Alteration of the Land: The clearing, cutting, digging, drilling, or other activity on the land that results in a perceptible change to the landscape and/or threatens archaeological resources or natural habitat.
+Topographic Alteration: The clearing, cutting, digging, drilling, or other activity on land that results in a perceptible change to the landscape and/or threatens archaeological resources or natural habitat.
+Unit: A residential, commercial, industrial, or other interior space owned or rented as a separate entity on its own.